 Lake Attitash is our shared community space and we all need to contribute.

-The Lake Attitash Association (LAA) relies on the support of people who are willing to step up and pay for what needs to be done to care for the lake.
+The Lake Attitash Association (LAA) relies on the support of people who are willing to step up and pay for what needs to be done to care for and protect the lake.
 Give as much as you can.
 Large or small, any donation is needed and used to benefit the lake.

 Please consider a tax-deductible donation